Home

 The second area is the Historic Residential and Commercial Zone which consists of more than 600 shophouses, religious buildings, commercial and residential buildings as well as tombs on the four main streets.
 Explore them..

-Finally, try Nyonya Food which is a combinaton of Chinese and Malay ingredients.
-Not to be forgotten is Portuguese cuisine at Restoran San Pedro and Restoran De Lisbon.
+Finally, try Nyonya Food which is a combination of Chinese and Malay ingredients.
+Not to be forgotten is Portuguese cuisine at Monterios Portuguese Seafood Restaurant and Restoran De Lisbon.

 The admission to this attraction is FREE.